Roshanshafiha/sidra_assessment-/README.md

 ## Results
 This folder consist of the results which is obtained from the analysis performed by the script in the previous section.
 It consist of the PCA_plot and a table with stages of cancer and the number of samples in each stage.<br />

-volcanoplots: This folder consist of the volcano plots which is created to visualize the DE analysis of the miRNA data for different cancer stages.<br />
+1.volcanoplots: This folder consist of the volcano plots which is created to visualize the DE analysis of the miRNA data for different cancer stages.<br />
-go_enrichment: This folder consist of the GO enrichment results of the miRNA data after identifying the gene target for significant miRNA identified in the DE analysis stage.<br />
+2.go_enrichment: This folder consist of the GO enrichment results of the miRNA data after identifying the gene target for significant miRNA identified in the DE analysis stage.<br />
-kegg_enrichment: This folder consist of the KEGG enrichment results of the miRNA data after identifying the gene target for significant miRNA identified in the DE analysis stage.<br />
+3.kegg_enrichment: This folder consist of the KEGG enrichment results of the miRNA data after identifying the gene target for significant miRNA identified in the DE analysis stage.<br />